Skip to Content

 Baked Crab Cakes

-I see crab cakes on quite a few menus but rarely decide to buy them as they rarely use quality or fresh crab even though they say they do.
+I see crab cakes on quite a few menus but decide not to buy them as they rarely use quality or fresh crab even though they say they do.
 Fresh crab is very tasty but not always accessible in certain areas.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-labeled picture of ingredients
+labeled picture of ingredients for easy crab cakes recipe

 Ingredients Needed